-Despite a new wave of infections (Variant Viruses) this year (2021), the roll out of vaccinations offers hope in controlling this disease and provide a path of recovery in sight along with recovery in oil rice provides further impetus.
+The roll out of vaccinations offered hope in controlling this disease and provide a path of recovery in sight along with recovery in oil price provides further impetus.

 The Kingdom of Saudi Arabia (KSA) - world's largest exporter of crude oil, embarked four years (2016) ago on an ambitious economic transformation plan, "Saudi Arabia Vision 2030".
 In a hope to reduce its reliance on revenue from hydrocarbons, given the plummeting oil price revenues from 2014.